Informatica Inc. (INFA) Shares Up Despite Recent Market Volatility

 INFA’s Market Performance

-The stock of Informatica Inc. (INFA) has seen a 1.05% increase in the past week, with a -3.53% drop in the past month, and a 2.88% gain in the past quarter.
-The volatility ratio for the week is 2.12%, and the volatility levels for the past 30 days are at 3.35% for INFA.
-The simple moving average for the last 20 days is 0.67% for INFA stock, with a simple moving average of -13.27% for the last 200 days.
+INFA stock saw a decrease of -1.92% in the past week, with a monthly decline of -6.49% and a quarterly a decrease of 4.69%.
+The volatility ratio for the week is 3.46%, and the volatility levels for the last 30 days are 3.58% for Informatica Inc. (INFA).
+The simple moving average for the last 20 days is -1.77% for INFA stock, with a simple moving average of -16.03% for the last 200 days.

 Analysts’ Opinion of INFA